 There are pay and display car parks located in front of the Museum of Lakeland Life and Industry and between the Gallery and the Museum, disabled parking bays are free.
 The onsite car park surface is tarmac and there are paved areas around the gallery.
 There is also a drop off point by the main entrance.

-Stair free access to Abbot Hall is through the Coffee House entrance by means of a stair lift (maximum weight 225kg, 35 stone) or via a passenger lift – one of our visitor experience staff will be happy to assist.
+Stair free access to Abbot Hall is through the Coffee House entrance by means of a stair lift or via a passenger lift – one of our visitor experience staff will be happy to assist.
 All door frames are at least 900mm wide.
+The stair lifts throughout the gallery are able to allocate manual wheelchairs only.
+A manual wheelchair is available for loan, free of charge, on request.

 Main Entrance, Reception and Ticketing Area